Jackdaw

 yet the woman keeps adding things.

-from The Poetry Society © 2018
+Published by The Poetry Society © 2018

 Alchemy of sleep